 - 1. You must follow your physician's instructions and stay home until there is no risk of infection.
-Please notify the university Health Center of your situation by phone, fax (download the report form from the official University website), or Loyola. - 2.
-Download the "Doctor's permission to return to campus" (Toko Kyoka Sho) (感染症治癒後登校許可証明書) form from the official university website and have it filled out by your physician (a form from any medical organization may be used if it states the period the student is not allowed to go to school). - If you cannot download the form, ask for the form at the Health Center. - 3.
-When you return to school, submit the above original certificate to the University Health Center and photocopies of the certificate to each of your class teachers.
+Please notify the University Health Center of your situation by Loyola, phone, or fax (download the report form from the official University website). - 2.
+Download the "Doctor's permission to return to campus" (Toko Kyoka Sho) (感染症治癒後登校許可証明書) form from the official university website and have it filled out by your physician (a form from any medical organization may be used if it states the period the student is not allowed to go to school). - X If you cannot download the form, ask for the form at the Health Center. - 3.
+When you return to school, submit the above original certificate to the University Health Center and photocopies of the certificate to each of your class teachers. - How to report when infected or in close contact with COVID-19